This blog post was originally posted on June 26, 2017 and was updated on February 5, 2021.

 Don’t forget to save room for dessert!
 Bunyols are yummy fritters containing a touch of pumpkin in the dough.
 Valencians usually snack on them during the famous Las Fallas festival in March, but we recommend enjoying them any time of year!
 This delicious snack is one of our favorite typical foods from Valencia.

 7. Horchata and fartons

-Spaniards all over the peninsula enjoy this nougat-based treat at Christmas, but it has its roots in Valencia.
-Turrones can be hard or soft, depending on whether the almonds used are kept whole or pulverized into a paste.
-With flavor varieties such as chocolate, coconut, coffee and more, there’s sure to be a turrón that pleases every traveler’s taste buds.
+People across Spain enjoy this nougat-based treat at Christmas, but it has its roots in Valencia.
+Turrón can be hard or soft, depending on whether the almonds used are kept whole or pulverized into a paste.
+With flavor varieties such as chocolate, coconut, coffee and more, there’s sure to be a turrón that pleases everyone’s taste buds.

 Life is too short to speak one language and stay in one place.
 In 2015, this philosophy took her from familiar Ohio to sunny southern Spain.
 Usually drinking tinto de verano, reading Lorca, or attempting to dance flamenco (not all at once).
 Follow her blog, Viatic Couture, for more.